 Being a better client - learning about true collaboration

-Innovation Director Stuart Whittle looks at how collaborating with suppliers can assist with innovation in his latest blog.
+Innovation Director, Stuart Whittle, looks at how collaborating with suppliers can assist with innovation.

-In my last blog, I posed the question in the context of collaboration - “doesn’t everybody do this?”, and in particular, I touched on how we collaborate internally to provide business solutions for clients.
+In my recent article on collaboration, I posed the question in the context of collaboration - “doesn’t everybody do this?”, and in particular, I touched on how we collaborate internally to provide business solutions for clients.
 I want to continue to discuss collaboration, but this time look at external partnerships.